symfony/symfony-docs/security/passwords.rst

 Then, use the ``make:reset-password`` command.
 This asks you a few questions about your app and generates all the files you need!
-After, you'll see a success message and a list of any other steps you need to do.
+After, you will see a success message and a list of any other steps you need to do.

 .. code-block:: terminal